 Sun, Sea, And A and E

 Here's a short story of what happened to me, on my holiday to Turkey in 2003.
-I spent two weeks in Bodrum, which is on the south coast, and my memories still haunt, like a lonely ghost.The first week was great, relaxed, and laid back, then along came the terrible Turkish attack.
+I spent two weeks in Bodrum, which is on the south coast, and my memories still haunt, like a lonely old ghost.The first week was lovely, relaxed, and laid back, but then along came the terrible Turkish attack.

-Now there were five of the pricks.
+Now there were five of the bastards.
 Now isn't that incredibly bold?
 Fun loving Ben, being attacked by five men, who punched me and kicked me, and knocked me out cold.
 Karl received one or two punches, but Benji boy came off worst.
 And all because of a holiday snap.
-To me, it seemed perverse.
+To me, it all seemed so perverse.

-I could never be labelled a psychopath, i'd have to be the first to admit, but something inside just won't back down, and when bullied i simply flip.
-So the response to my broken nose, bruises and cuts, was to steam back in, and quite simply go nuts.
-So i punched and butted, and went for more, but with five against one, my chances were poor.
-So once again Ben got knocked to the ground, but if i'm in for a penny, i'm in for a pound.
+I could never be labelled a psychopath, I'd have to be the first to admit, but something inside just won't back down, and when bullied I simply flip.
+So the response to my broken nose, bruises and cuts, was to steam straight back in, and quite simply go nuts.
+So I punched and butted, and went for some more, but with five against one, my chances were poor.
+So once again Ben got knocked to the ground, but if I'm in for a penny, I'm in for a pound.

-On the walls hung pricey paintings, in various shades of pink, and in the ensuite marble bathroom, a bathrobe made of mink.
+Well, the hospital room they gave me, was simply second to none.
+I felt like Vito Corleone, the infamous Mafia Don.
+It had gold gilted mirrors, and satellite T.V, with magnificent views of the Aegean Sea.
+And on the walls hung pricey paintings, in various shades of pink, and in the ensuite marble bathroom, a bathrobe made of mink.
 I could beckon a nurse within seconds, with the simple flick of a switch.
 This was obviously no place for poor folk, just the well insured, and rich.
-I'd bought my insurance from AXA, at the reasonable price of ten quid, and with the surgery bill at three and a half grand, i'm ever so glad i did.
+I'd bought my insurance from AXA, at the reasonable cost of ten quid, and with the surgery bill at three and a half grand, I'm ever so glad I did.

-It was once a five star hotel, i believe, and if totally honest, i didn't want to leave.
+It was once a hotel with 5 stars I believe, and if totally honest, I didn't want to leave.
 I felt safe and secure, like a child in a womb, until the bouncers that beat me were brought to my room.
 I was asked to I.D them, to secure their arrests, while they comfotably sat there like VIP guests.